sd17fall/softdes.web/_activities/recursion.md

 #### Making change

-Write a program that takes as input a number of cents, n, along with the denominations of some coins, d, and outputs the number of unique ways that change can be made for n cents using the coins d.
+Write a program that takes as input a number of cents, $n$, along with the denominations of some coins, $d$, and outputs the number of unique ways that change can be made for $n$ cents using the coins $d$.

 For example: